 On Tuesday, June 26, The Forum for Climate Engineering Assessment will host a webinar, “What We Know and Don’t Know about Negative Emissions.”
 The webinar will be chaired by Wil Burns, Co-Director of the Forum, and David Morrow, the Forum’s Research Director.
-Details are provided below.
+Details are provided on the site of our professional letter writer service.
 Please do not hesitate to contact me should you have any questions.
 Wil Burns

 Join the Forum for Climate Engineering Assessment for the second installment of our “Assessing Carbon Removal” webinar series, where we will speak with three authors of a recently published systematic review of the carbon removal/negative emissions technologies research field.
 The study reviewed more than 6,000 documents on seven groups of technologies: bioenergy with carbon capture and storage (BECCS), afforestation and reforestation, direct air carbon capture and storage (DACCS), enhanced weathering, ocean fertilization, biochar, and carbon sequestration in soil.
 The authors argue that the carbon removal research field does not match the urgency of the large-scale deployment it proposes and call on researchers to expand their studies on pathways to deployment beyond the research and development stages.